Sydney’s Backyard Ultra

 • Fifth in my age group

-I started at 8am on Saturday and didn't stop until 4am on Sunday.
-In the hours between midnight and 4am there wasn't one second when I was sitting down.
+I started at 8am on Saturday and didn't stop until the early hours of Sunday morning.

 In a competitive, age-diverse field with elite runners, I held my own deep into the first night.